Find the perfect set of wheels for your baby with our comprehensive guide to the best pushchair, buggy or stroller from birth to toddlerhood.

 Our tester’s standout features are the integrated ride-on board – brilliant if you have two little ones because a tired toddler can hop aboard – and the fact that the carrycot can be used for overnight sleeping.
 “That saved us having to take an extra cot with us when travelling away overnight,” she says.
 “I also love the big shopping basket, and the fact that the changing bag can be carried as a backpack.”

 This is an ideal travel system for busy parents who want a high-quality pushchair that’s built to last and which can adapt as your family grows – it’s a great choice for a first baby if you’re hoping to have another baby in the not-too-distant future.
-This bundle is available at John Lewis in black, charcoal grey and navy blue, priced £675.
-These colours, as well as the taupe design, are also available at iCandy, priced £750.
+This bundle is available at John Lewis in black, charcoal grey, and navy blue, priced at £750.
+These colours, as well as the taupe design, are also available at iCandy, priced at £750.

 Star rating: ⭐⭐⭐⭐ | Weighs: 11.7kg | Suitable for: birth to 22kg (approx. 4 years)

 This versatile 4-in-1 pushchair can be used in multiple modes.
 The lie-flat pushchair seat can be used rear-facing or parent-facing, and you can attach the Joie ramble™ XL carrycot or a compatible infant carrier car seat – both sold separately.
 We like the height-adjustable handlebar, built-in carry strap, and the fact that it’s freestanding when folded – handy for storing it in the hallway.